 - Gun Muzzle Flash

 - Smoke Trail

 - Sword Aura and Trail

-Written MEL Scripts to automate the following tasks:
+Written MEL and Python Scripts to automate the following tasks:

 - One click button that configure the render settings (draft and beauty) based on project specifications.